bruceravel/demeter/documentation/DPG/feff/index.rst

 That was the only part of :demeter:`feff6` that was unused in old :demeter:`artemis`.
 When you imported a :file:`feff.inp` file into :demeter:`artemis`, :demeter:`feff6` was run all the way through the *genfmt* stage.
-Hidden somewhere out of the way were all the oputput files from :demeter:`feff`.
-This is why old :demeter:`artemis` project files are so very large.
+Hidden somewhere out of the way were all the output files from :demeter:`feff`.
+This is why old-style :demeter:`artemis` project files are so very large.
 It is because they contain the :file:`phase.bin` file and possibly hundreds of :file:`feffNNNN.dat` files |nd| one for each scattering path computed in each :demeter:`feff` calculation performed.

 :demeter:`feff`, however, does not have to be run this way.
 Using the ``CONTROL`` keyword, you can specify which parts of :demeter:`feff`